-It always surprises me when someone sees me doing something and then questions why I'm doing that if I'm the boss -- but it’s often one of my boys who ask that.
-Sometimes though I will find myself in a conversation with someone who thinks entrepreneurs are so lucky because they can work from home, they have all this flexibility with their time and can work whenever they want, that they have this perfect work/life balance, and they don’t have to report to anyone.
+It always surprises me when someone sees me doing something and then questions why I’m doing that if I’m the boss — but it’s often one of my boys who ask that.
+Sometimes though I find myself in a conversation with someone who thinks entrepreneurs are so lucky because they can work from home, they have all this flexibility with their time and can work whenever they want, that they have this perfect work/life balance, and they don’t have to report to anyone.
+Sounds so glamorous, right?

 Here’s an especially cute story that happened just recently.

 Normally, I read on my Kindle or my phone (stay tuned for another blog post on the perception that if you are looking at your phone then you must be Facebooking or texting, when in fact, you are actually reading an article or a report for work).